Edward Braxton

-Edward Kenneth Braxton (born June 28, 1944) is an American prelate of the Catholic Church who served as bishop of the Diocese of Belleville in Illinois, from 2005 to 2020.

-Braxton previously served as an auxiliary bishop of the Archdiocese of St. Louis in Missouri during 1995 and as bishop of the Diocese of Lake Charles in Louisiana from 2000 to 2005.
+Edward Kenneth Braxton (born June 28, 1944) is an American Catholic prelate who served Bishop of Belleville from 2005 to 2020.
+Braxton previously served as an auxiliary bishop of the Archdiocese of St. Louis from 1995 to 2000 and Bishop of Lake Charles from 2000 to 2005.

 Biography

 Early years

 Braxton was born on June 28, 1944, in Chicago, Illinois, the son of Cullen L. Braxton Sr and Evelyn Braxton.

 Braxton attended Archbishop Quigley Preparatory Seminary and Niles College Seminary, both in Chicago, then St. Mary of the Lake Seminary in Mundelein, Illinois.
-He earned Bachelor, Master, Bachelor of Sacred Theology degree and a Licentiate in Sacred Theology.
+He earned Bachelor, Masters, and Bachelor of Sacred Theology degrees, along with a Licentiate in Sacred Theology.
 Before his ordination, Braxton served as a deacon for one year at St. Raymond De Penafort Parish in Mount Prospect, Illinois.

 Priesthood

 On May 13, 1970, Braxton was ordained as a priest of the Archdiocese of Chicago by Cardinal John Cody.

-In 1973, Braxton entered the Catholic University of Louvain in Belgium, earning a Ph.D. in Religious Studies and a Doctor of Sacred Theology degree in systematic theology summa cum laude.
+In 1973, Braxton entered the Catholic University of Louvain in Leuven, Belgium, earning a Doctor of Religious Studies degree and a Doctor of Sacred Theology degree in systematic theology, summa cum laude.
 While in Belgium, he ministered at US Armed Forces bases in the area and at Our Lady of Mercy Parish in Brussels.

 After returning to Chicago, Braxton served as associate pastor of St. Felicitas Parish.
-He also began a post doctoral fellowship at the Divinity School of the University of Chicago.
-In 1976, Braxton attended the Harvard University Divinity School in the William A. Coolidge Chair of Ecumenical Thought at Harvard for a year.
-During this time, he also performed pastoral duties at St. Paul’s Parish in Cambridge, Massachusetts..
+He also began a post-doctoral fellowship at University of Chicago Divinity School.
+In 1976, Braxton attended the Harvard University Divinity School, occupying the William A. Coolidge Chair of Ecumenical Thought for a year.
+During this time, he also performed pastoral duties at St. Paul's Parish in Cambridge, Massachusetts.
 The next year, Braxton became a visiting professor of theology at the University of Notre Dame.